ismiljanic/SyntaxBase-moderation-microservice/docs/research_paper.md

 The **TF-IDF + XGBoost baseline** delivered a respectable **accuracy of 0.8758** and **macro F1 of 0.6393**, performing well on the dominant `safe` class but struggling with minority categories such as `mild` and `severe`.
 Its simplicity and 3-minute training time make it an excellent lightweight filtering stage, but its lack of contextual understanding limits effectiveness for sarcasm, indirect toxicity, or coded insults.

 The **DistilBERT** model demonstrated substantial gains, achieving **0.9546 accuracy** and a **macro F1 of 0.6837**.
 The improvement in recall for minority classes reflects the strength of contextual embeddings in identifying subtle or implied toxicity.
-DistilBERT also showed better semantic robustness.
-For example, correctly identifying passive-aggressive or indirect harassment comments that the classical model misclassified as neutral.
+DistilBERT also showed better semantic robustness, e.g., correctly identifying passive-aggressive or indirect harassment comments that the classical model misclassified as neutral.

-The **ToxicBERT** model, fine-tuned specifically for toxic and offensive language, achieved the highest performance with **accuracy of 0.9555** and **macro F1 of 0.7359**, representing roughly a **+10% to +15% macro F1 improvement** over the baseline.
+The **ToxicBERT** model, fine-tuned specifically for toxic and offensive language, achieved the highest performance among transformers with **accuracy of 0.9555** and **macro F1 of 0.7359**, representing roughly a **+10% to +15% macro F1 improvement** over the baseline.
 Its class-weighted loss contributed to stronger recall on severe and highly toxic comments, confirming the benefit of domain-specific pretraining.
 However, this came with a **9.5-hour runtime** on CPU/MPS hardware and a significantly larger parameter footprint (~110M), which poses challenges for real-time deployment.

+The **LLaMA 3.1 8B Instruct (Phase 3)**, evaluated on the smaller `forum_test_dataset.csv` (~115 comments), achieved **accuracy of 0.78** and **macro F1 of 0.82**.
+The model demonstrated:
+- Excellent contextual reasoning for sarcasm, humor, and subtle toxicity.
+- Strong per-class performance, particularly on `mild` and `toxic` comments, with fewer false negatives than classical and transformer models.
+- Runtime per full dataset ~1 minute, with batch-level inference of ~10–12 seconds per ~25-comment batch.
+- Practical limits on local hardware prevent training on the full 159k-comment dataset; best suited for verification or small-batch inference.

 In summary:
 - Transformers, particularly ToxicBERT, drastically outperform classical models in **minority-class recall and contextual detection**.
+- LLaMA 3.1 adds a **reasoning layer**, improving semantic judgment for subtle or ambiguous comments.
 - The **baseline** remains valuable for low-latency pre-filtering.
-- The **transformer tier** forms the semantic backbone of the moderation system, suitable for deeper inspection and nuanced classification.
+- The **transformer tier** forms the semantic backbone of the moderation system, while the **LLM tier** provides interpretive verification where needed.

 ### 6.2 Error Analysis

 Error analysis revealed several recurring misclassification patterns:
 - **False negatives** commonly occurred in borderline or sarcastic comments where toxicity was context-dependent (e.g., “you’re such a genius” used ironically).
 - **False positives** were occasionally triggered by emotionally charged but non-toxic language (e.g., political or passionate debate comments).
 - **Domain shift** was evident in comments with slang, memes, or context-specific abbreviations not well represented in the Jigsaw dataset.

-The **class-weighted training** improved minority-class detection but introduced mild over-sensitivity in borderline cases, especially for ToxicBERT.
-Addressing these through dataset augmentation (e.g., Reddit or Twitter data) is a clear next step to improve generalization.
+LLM evaluation highlighted:
+- Superior handling of indirect toxicity and sarcasm compared to classical and transformer models.
+- Occasional over-flagging of neutral comments, suggesting the need for confidence thresholds or hybrid verification with transformer models.

 ### 6.3 Computational Trade-offs